Family

 Additionally, Bugaboo offers a variety of stylish and functional accessories to enhance your stroller experience.
 This includes coordinating diaper bags, foot muffs, and changing pads.
 Whether you’re looking for added convenience or want to make a fashion statement, Bugaboo has you covered with a range of accessories to suit every style and budget.
 A bumper bar is not included with the Butterfly but can be purchased if needed.

-It’s small enough to get around (or travel) with, but big enough to use daily.
+If you’re looking for a lightweight travel stroller with an easy fold and a carrying strap that fits overhead so it’s ideal for air travel – the Butterfly is it.
+It’s small enough to get around (or travel) with, but big enough to use daily and a great choice for families with 2 kids.
 If you live in the city and need something easy, this is it.
 The design was made for families who are on-the-go.
 It’s under 20 pounds, so it’s the perfect in-between.
-We love it as a travel and smaller on-the-go stroller.
+It’s a great stroller and a good option for a small everyday stroller.